skovsgaard/hynote/README.md

 It uses TinyDB which stores its "database" as a regular JSON file.
 Given that TinyDB is essentially document oriented, this sample app should be possible to adapt for use with Couch, Mongo, or similar.

+If you want information on how to use CouchDB with Flask and Hy in the same way, please see the `couch` branch of this repository.

 ## Running the app